-Research Requirement for Introductory Psychology
+Research Requirement for Foundations of Psychology

 One goal of an introductory psychology course is to provide an opportunity to become acquainted with the process of experimentation in psychology.
 Therefore, as a part of Foundations of Psychology (PSYC 1200), you will be expected to satisfy a research requirement.
 To fulfill this requirement, you will be asked to spend a total of three hours engaged in research-related activities.